-The Restorative Justice Youth Court (RJYC) is a strength-based, youth driven diversion program.
-RJYC gives youth cited for delinquent or criminal behavior, an opportunity to be tried by a jury of their peers and take accountability for their actions, repair relationships, engage with their communities in meaningful ways and provides an alternative to juvenile justice court.
+Restorative Justice Youth Court gives youth cited for delinquent or criminal behavior, an opportunity to be tried by a jury of their peers and take accountability for their actions, repair relationships, engage with their communities in meaningful ways and provides an alternative to juvenile justice court.

+Program Name: Snack Pack Program Evidence Upon Which It is Based:

+Evidence suggests that student food programs positively impact student health, academic performance, and overall well-being, especially for vulnerable populations.

+21

+Description:

+This funding aids in providing homeless students food packs containing non-perishable goods for the weekend.
+Many Mendocino County students qualify for free and reduced lunches over the course of the school year, yet many of those same students may not be getting regular meals on the weekends or over vacations.
+This program allows students to take home a "Snack Pack" to ensure they are fed over the weekend, and are returning to school Monday morning, ready to learn.
 Part III.
-Youthful Offender Block Grant (YOBG)

-(Welfare & Institutions Code Section 1961(a))

-A. Strategy for Non-707(b) Offenders

-Describe your county's overall strategy for dealing with non-707(b) youthful offenders who are not eligible for commitment to the Division of Juvenile Justice.
+Youthful Offender Block Grant (YOBG) (Welfare & Institutions Code Section 1961(a)) A. Strategy for Non-707(b) Offenders Describe your county's overall strategy for dealing with non-707(b) youthful offenders who are not eligible for commitment to the Division of Juvenile Justice.
 Explain how this Plan relates to or supports that strategy.
 Mendocino County's strategy for non 707(b) offenders is to continue to assess, identify gaps and provide a range of treatment services and sanctions to address youth individual needs.

-B. Regional Agreements

-Describe any regional agreements or arrangements to be supported with YOBG funds.

-Mendocino County currently has an agreement with San Luis Obispo County Coastal Valley Academy (VCA).

-C. Funded Programs, Strategies and/or System Enhancements

-Describe the programs, placements, services, strategies, and system enhancements to be funded through the YOBG program.
+B. Regional Agreements Describe any regional agreements or arrangements to be supported with YOBG funds.
+Mendocino County currently has an agreement with San Luis Obispo County Coastal Valley Academy (CVA).
+C. Funded Programs, Strategies and/or System Enhancements Describe the programs, placements, services, strategies, and system enhancements to be funded through the YOBG program.
 Explain how they complement or coordinate with the programs, strategies, and system enhancements to be funded through the JJCPA program.

-Program Name: Juvenile Hall Mental Health Clinician
+Program Name: Juvenile Hall Mental Health Clinician Nature of Coordination with JJCPA:

 This program works in conjunction with our JJCPA programming as a consolidated approach in addressing Mendocino County's action strategies.
+Description:

 This funding supports a .20 FTE Mental Health Counselor for residents of Juvenile Hall.
 The counselor provides crisis intervention assessments, counseling and case management to help change negative behaviors, and in turn, to not re-offend.
-These services are provided via a contract with a community-based organization (CBO), provided by Mendocino County Behavioral Health Recovery Services.
-The Mental Health
+These services are provided via a contract with a community-based organization (CBO), Mendocino County Youth Project (MCYP).
+This funding also supports a .50 FTE Mental Health Clinician for residents of Juvenile Hall.
+The mental health treatment services are provided by Mendocino County Behavioral Health Recovery Services.
+The Mental Health Clinician and MCYP staff collaborate on the development of youth treatment plans.

+Program Name: Peaceful Warrior Project

+Nature of Coordination with JJCPA: